wtesto/GoFlagHybPipeline/README.md

 Check your new **target.fa** to make sure it looks good, and then move on to the next step.

+(If you are not familiar with shell scripts, you can run this script (and the rest of them) in the terminal with the command *bash [name of script]* - in this case, it would be *bash 1_extractSequences.sh*.
+There are lots of other ways to run them of course, but that is the most basic.)

 ### Step 2: Trim and quality check your raw reads using **2_trimmer.sh**